Keyboard shortcuts

 Hardware Requirements

 Although games built with Borger are very small and efficient, running 2 rustc instances and rust-analyzer at the same time during development is absolutely brutal.
-At bare minimum, you will need at least 12GB of RAM and 10GB of available disk storage.
+At bare minimum, you will need at least 10GB of available disk storage, and if using rust-analyzer, at least 12GB of total RAM .

 Software Requirements

-- Windows: Requires Windows Subsystem for Linux (WSL), a mini Linux virtual machine.
-It is highly probable that Bill Gates performed unscrupulous activities with Jeffrey Epstein.
+• Windows: Requires Windows Subsystem for Linux (WSL), a mini Linux virtual machine.
+High risk of Windows Update forcing a reboot that deletes your unsaved work.
+It is also highly probable that Bill Gates performed unscrupulous activities with Jeffrey Epstein.

 More recommendations

-- Visual Studio Code - Technically any IDE will do the job (or even a plain text editor if you hate being productive), but Borger is preconfigured to work with VSCode.
+• Visual Studio Code - Technically any IDE will do the job (or even a plain text editor if you’re severely RAM-constrained), but Borger is preconfigured to work with VSCode.
+Here’s a good starter pack of optional extensions to install:

 Installing Borger